ResidentMario/cultural-insight/README.md

 **curator.py** - This administrative script is used in the command line for defining the events that make up this application's event library.
 It is designed for use by a master "content curator".

 **emailer.py** - This script executes the weekly emailings.
 It should be scheduled as a chron job.
+Not currently in active development (this is a stretch goal).

 **accounts.json** - Stores the account information.
 Interacts with the web-app.